RaphHaddad/blog/content/post/migrations-dacpacs.md

 - Is my application the only one accessing the database?
 - Am I using my SQL Database only as a datastore?
 - Will I only be using an ORM to access to the database?
+- Am I early on in my development cycle such that my data is changing frequently and I'll need to do clean-up often?

 If you answered 'yes' to most of the above, then you should consider taking a migration approach.

 - Am I reliant on stored procedures?
 - Is the database used by several applications?
 - Will I need to tune database indexes?
-- Do I want greater control of data types and relationships?
+- Do I want greater control and visiblity of data types and relationships?
 - Will my table schemas be changing often?

 If you answered 'yes' to most of the above, then you should consider using DACPACs.